 The legendary Villa d’Este is more than just a majestic hotel; it is an architectural masterpiece and an institution.
 The Villa and its gardens are rich in history and art and have long held the world’s most sophisticated travelers in their thrall.
 A favorite of royalty and connoisseurs, Villa d’Este has a near-legendary status.
 Originally built in 1568 as the summer residence for Cardinal Tolomeo Gallio, Villa d’Este sits on one of the most romantic lakes, Lake Como, amidst 25 acres of magnificent and much celebrated gardens.

 The building is richly decorated with frescoes, reliefs and internal fountains.
 With a little imagination, you could almost feel the presence of Franz Liszt, who composed the ‘Jeux d’Eaux à la Villa d’Este’ while staying there as a guest of the Cardinal of Hohenzollern.
-Liszt is one of many distinguished artists and writers who have visited and worked at the villa and immortalized it in music, art and poetry: Hubert Robert and Fragonard, Montaigne and De Brosse, Federico Zuccaro, Livio Agresti and Girolaio Luchiano, to name just a few.
+Liszt is one of many distinguished artists and writers who have visited and worked at the villa and immortalised it in music, art and poetry: Hubert Robert and Fragonard, Montaigne and De Brosse, Federico Zuccaro, Livio Agresti and Girolaio Luchiano, to name just a few.

 Much has been written about the beauty of the gardens, designated as a UNESCO World Heritage Site.
 The tree-lined terraces and individually named show-stopping fountains are perhaps one of the most striking features of this estate.